The European Summit for Clinical Nanomedicine and Targeted Medicine - The Translation to Knowledge Based Nanomedicine

 Scientific Committee: • Prof. Dr. med.
 Patrick Hunziker, University Hospital Basel (CH) (Chairman) • Prof. Dr. Yechezkel Barenholz, Hebrew University, Hadassah Medical School, Jerusalem (IL) • Dr. med. h.c.
 Beat Löffler, MA, European Foundation for Clinical Nanomedicine (CLINAM), Basel (CH) • Prof. Dr. Gert Storm, Institute for Pharmaceutical Sciences, Utrecht University, (NL) • Prof. Dr. Marisa Papaluca Amati, European Medicines Agency, London (GB) •Prof. Dr. med.
 Janos Szebeni, Bay Zoltan Ltd and Semmelweis/Miskolc Universities, Budapest (HU) • Prof. Dr. med.
 Christoph Alexiou, Head and Neck Surgery, University Hospital Erlangen (D) • Prof. Dr. Claus-Michael Lehr, Helmholtz-Institute for Pharmaceutical Research Saarland (HIPS), Saarbrucken (D) • Prof. Dr. Gerd Binnig, Founder of Definiens AG, Nobel Laureate, Munich (DE) Patrick Boisseau, CEA-Léti, Chairman of the ETPN, Grenoble (FR) • Prof. Dr. Viola Vogel, Laboratory for Biologically Oriented Materials, ETH, Zürich (CH) • Prof. Dr. Jan Mollenhauer, Director Lundbeckfonden Center of Excellence University of Southern Denmark, Odense (DK) Dr. Yanay Ofran, Systems Biology & Functional Genomics, Bar Ilan University, Ramat Gan (IL)

-The CLINAM-Foundation and its collaborators for the conference have the pleasure to announce the European Summit for Clinical Nanomedicine and Targeted Medicine in Basel.
-The meeting has become a worldwide interdisciplinary Nanomedicine platform with 520 participants from 42 countries joining the last Summit in 2014.
-Its major goal is the support of development and application of Nanomedicine and Targeted Medicine to the benefit of the patient and humankind.
-The CLINAM Summit has achieved a unique position in bringing together all stakeholders relevant to the field of Nanomedicine and Targeted Medicine, including regulatory authorities from all continents, clinicians, researchers and industrial innovators from this area.
+The CLINAM‐Foundation and its collaborators for the conference have the pleasure to announce the European Summit for Clinical Nanomedicine and Targeted Medicine in Basel.
+The meeting has become a worldwide interdisciplinary Nanomedicine platform with more than 500 participants from 42 countries joining the last Summit in 2014.
+CLINAM’s major goal is to support of development and application of Nanomedicine and Targeted Medicine from the stage of basic research all the way to the clinics for the benefit of the patient and humankind.
+The CLINAM Summit has achieved a unique position in bringing together all stakeholders in field of Nanomedicine and Targeted Medicine, including regulatory authorities from all continents, clinicians, researchers and industrial innovators.

 Translation from Innovation to Product